azelezniak/vfd_wiki/Vfd_users_guide.md

 tool iplex is used to communicate with VFd and provides the mechanism to add or remove VF configurations.

-Under normal circumstances VFd and any related software tools are installed on the system via some distribution mechanism (chef, puppet, or the like), which is also responsible for the creation of the configuration file in /etc and ensures that the VFs have been created.
+Under normal circumstances VFd, and any related software tools, are installed on the system via some distribution mechanism (chef, puppet, or the like), which is also responsible for the creation of the configuration file in /etc and ensures that the VFs have been created.
 Nova, or some similar VM management environment is